Lido offers a solid platform for staking different cryptos and earning daily rewards.

 The Lido DAO manages the affairs of Lido.
 The DAO is made up of individuals who build the tools and services needed to stake Ethereum.Besides technical development, the Lido DAO also works to promote Lido and recruit new users, node operators, and validators with educational content, promotional campaigns, and affiliate marketing.

 Lido DAO members include LDO token holders who vote on critical areas of the network including selecting oracles and node operators and adjusting fees.

 Fees collected by the organization go into essential areas such as protocol upgrades, insurance, and research development.

 Lido and other Blockchains

-Besides Ethereum 2.0 Beacon blockchain, Lido also runs in the Solana, Polkadot, Polygon, and Kusama blockchains.
+Besides Ethereum, Lido also runs in the Solana, Polkadot, Polygon, and Kusama blockchains.

 Lido for Solana is a liquid staking protocol for the Solana blockchain.
 SOL holders can use the service to stake SOL tokens in exchange for staked SOL or stSOL.
 Like stETH, stSOL can be traded or used across several Defi protocols.